kavia-common/file-system-access-agent-35886-34520/filesystem_agent_frontend/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+If you access the dev server via a remote hostname/IP, Docker, or a tunneling URL and see “Invalid Host header”, see the section below on resolving host header checks.

 ### `npm test`

 Launches the test runner in interactive watch mode.